 If the offer is neglected or ignored after more than one attempt, consider the amount and determine if it is possible to file in small claims court.
 If the client is nearby and the amount is small, this is a great option as it doesn’t require hiring an attorney or collection agency.

 Hiring a collection agency may be a useful option depending on the amount owed and the fees charged by the agency in question.
 It’s always a good idea to check the Better Business Bureau (BBB) for information on the collection agency you plan to use.
 The collection agency may report them to credit reporting agencies, increasing the odds the individual will pay the debt to clear their credit.
+Clearing any debt you’ve acquired will be at the top of your list, this is where companies like CreditAssociates can come in useful for paying off what you need to, without going into more debt.

 If all these methods have failed and/or the amount is great enough, retaining an attorney may be the best option.
 If you are uncertain what your best option is, at least consulting with an attorney is a good step to consider.
 An attorney may be able to help you get organized or prepared regardless of whether you retain them for the entirety of the collection or not.
 In some cases, it really won’t be worthwhile to hire an attorney based on the amount that you are trying to collect.
 However, at least consulting with an attorney will help you determine what your options are, get organized, and improve your chances of successfully collecting on the debt.
 For larger amounts with reasonable documentation of the amount owed and services rendered, hiring an attorney is the best option in securing the best chance of getting a favorable outcome in your case.